MattGYoung99/front-end-projects/wikipedia-viewer-fcc/README.txt

-Wikipedia Viewer using AJAX and the wikipedia api
+Wikipedia Viewer using AJAX and Wiki API